dkoosis/cowgnition/PROJECT_ORGANIZATION.md

 6. CowGnition exchanges frob for permanent token
 7. Token is stored securely for future sessions

-## Design Principles
+## Design Principles 🧩

-CowGnition follows these key design principles:
+CowGnition is built on these solid principles:

-1. **Separation of Concerns** - Each component has a single responsibility
+1. **Separation of Concerns** - Everything has one job and does it well, like RTM's focused approach to task management
-2. **Clean API Boundaries** - Clear interfaces between components
+2. **Clean API Boundaries** - Components talk to each other through clear channels, no confusion
-3. **Security First** - Proper handling of authentication and tokens
+3. **Security First** - Your RTM connection is treated with care and respect
-4. **Graceful Degradation** - Helpful error messages when things go wrong
-5. **Configurability** - Customizable through configuration files
-6. **Testability** - Components designed for easy testing
+4. **Friendly Failures** - When something goes wrong, you get helpful guidance, not cryptic errors
+5. **Flexibility** - Configuration options let you set things up your way
+6. **Testability** - Code that can be thoroughly tested is code you can trust

+These principles help us create a reliable bridge between Claude and your carefully curated RTM tasks.

 ## Related Documentation